Maurie McInnis: Stony Brook University

 On March 26, 2020, McInnis was announced as the sixth president of Stony Brook University.
 She began serving in this role on July 1, 2020.
 McInnis won several political battles in support of Stony Brook University, including securing a $500 million donation from Jim Simons' Simons Foundation (the second-largest gift to a public university in American history), and a $700 million bid to lead the New York Climate Exchange campus on Governors Island.

 On May 13, 2024, the Stony Brook University Faculty Senate defeated a motion to censure McInnis, by a count of 55–51, over her role with regards to the arrest of 29 pro-Palestinian campus protestors and removal of a pro-Palestinian encampment earlier that month.

 Yale University

 In April 2024, the Yale Daily News reported that McInnis, who was appointed to Yale's Board of Trustees in 2022, was a candidate for the presidency of Yale University.
 On May 29, 2024, McInnis was announced as the 24th president of Yale University.
-McInnis was formally installed on April 6, 2025, becoming the first woman to serve as a non-interim president at Yale.
+McInnis was formally installed on April 6, 2025 at an inauguration disrupted by pro-Palestine protestors calling for university divestment from weapons companies, becoming the first woman to serve as a non-interim president at Yale.

+In 2026, McInnis began negotiations to settle an investigation by the Trump administration that accused Yale of giving preferential treatment to Black and Hispanic applicants.
+The move drew backlash from students, faculty, alumni, and Connecticut politicians.